ACF-Team/ACF-3/README.md

 Click the green button at the top of the ACF repo and select zip.
 Extract and move to your addons folder.

+## Contributing

+Found an annoying bug on the addon?
+Want to suggest a brand new feature?
+Think something should be changed?
+Make sure to check out [Contributing to ACF](CONTRIBUTING.md), where we have a full guide on how to properly contribute to this project.

 ## Links

 Steam Group: [![Steam Group](https://img.shields.io/badge/ACF%20Official-Join%20Now!-informational?style=flat-square)](https://steamcommunity.com/groups/officialacf)